Gabaldonlab/meTAline/README.md

 ```

-Other templates to run the pipeline for large-scale datasets are found in "<https://github.com/Gabaldonlab/meTAline/tree/main/meTAline/Helper_scripts_MN5>"
+Other templates to run the pipeline for large-scale datasets (using array of greasies for parallelization) are found in "<https://github.com/Gabaldonlab/meTAline/tree/main/meTAline/Helper_scripts_MN5>"

 ---